zwicker-group/py-modelrunner/docs/source/structure.rst

 In most cases, there are are some data that are kept fixed for the simulation (describing physical parameters) and others that evolve with time.
 We denote by `attributes` the parameters that are kept fixed and by `data` the data that varies over time.
 The state classes are already prepared to deal with such data, in conjuction with the :mod:`~modelrunner.state.trajectory` module.

+We provide four basic classes that can deal with state data of different type:

+- :class:`~modelrunner.state.array.ArrayState` contains a single numpy array
+- :class:`~modelrunner.state.array_collection.ArrayCollectionState` contains multiple numpy arrays
+- :class:`~modelrunner.state.object.ObjectState` contains a single serializable python object
+- :class:`~modelrunner.state.dict.DictState` contains a dictionary of states to allow for nesting

+All state classes can be sub-classed to adjust to specialized needs.
+This will often be necessary if some attributes cannot be serialized automatically or if the data requires some modifications before storing.
+To facilitate control over how data is written and read, we provide the :attr:`~modelrunner.state.base.StateBase._state_attributes_store` and :attr:`~modelrunner.state.base.StateBase._state_data_store` attributes which should return respective attributes and data in a form that can be stored directly.
+When the object will be restored during reading, the :meth:`~modelrunner.state.base.StateBase._state_init` method is used to set the properties of an object.